-B.A., History of Ideas, Williams College
+- B.A., History of Ideas, Williams College

-M.A., History, Cambridge University
+- M.A., History, Cambridge University

-Ph.D., European History, Princeton University
+- Ph.D., European History, Princeton University

-"I keep quite busy combining teaching with raising our two sons and keeping our house in shape.
+"When not working for Calvin, I keep busy volunteering for Boy Scouts and Woodlawn CRC, and taking care of my house and family.
 But when I have time, I love to hike, bicycle, backpack, swim, sail, and kayak.
 I also enjoy music, cooking, corresponding with old friends, practicing foreign languages (especially Spanish and Dutch), and reading."

 She was on sabbatical leave in Princeton, New Jersey for the 2012-2013 academic year, researching and writing a book on the Spanish historian Ambrosio de Morales and the development of humanist scholarship, Christian thought, and history writing in sixteenth-century Spain.

 Sacred History: Uses of the Christian Past in the Renaissance World

 by Katherine Van Liere, Simon Ditchfield, Howard Louthan

 - "Nuestros españoles: The first Spaniards and the first Habsburg chronicler,” in Gen Liang and Jarbel Rodríguez, eds., Authority and Spectacle in Medieval and Early Modern Europe (Farnham: Ashgate, forthcoming 2016).

 - “Renaissance Chroniclers and the Apostolic Origins of Spanish Christianity.”
 In Sacred History: Uses of the Christian Past in the Renaissance World, edited by Katherine van Liere, Simon Ditchfield, and Howard Louthan.
 Oxford University Press, 2012.